-If you’re considering a kitchen makeover we encourage you to take the first step and contact us.
-The biggest mistake is to forgo a kitchen remodel and regret it years later.
-If your kitchen is dated or non-functional you owe it to yourself to at least meet with us.
+If you’re considering a Washington, DC kitchen remodel we encourage you to take the first step and contact us.
+Above all, the biggest mistake is to forgo a kitchen remodel and regret it years later.
+If your kitchen is dated or non-functional you owe it to yourself to at least meet our team of experienced kitchen designers.
 If you decide to hire us, we promise you’ll love your new kitchen.

-Understanding the most common mistakes is the first step to avoiding them, and a little information can go a long way toward your perfect kitchen remodel.
-So let’s look at 10 remodeling mistakes to avoid.
+A little information can go a long way toward your perfect Washington, DC kitchen remodel.
+So let’s look at the 10 best kitchen remodel secrets.

-1. Paying luxury prices for RTA cabinets imported from China.
+1. Washington, DC Kitchen Remodel: Paying luxury prices for RTA cabinets imported from China.

-Unfortunately there are many cabinet dealers selling homeowners in the Washington, DC area a bill of goods.
+Unfortunately there are many cabinet dealers selling homeowners in the Washington, D.C. area a bill of goods.
 And all too many homeowners who are happy to oblige.
-If you want to avoid getting hosed on kitchen cabinets it’s important to pay attention here.
+Therefore, you want to avoid getting hosed on kitchen cabinets it’s important to pay attention here.

 Don’t get me wrong, I don’t like paying more money than I have to for something.
 The problem is when I pay top dollar to find out later I got ripped off.
-With cabinets being the largest ticket in item in most homes you’ll want to pay attention here.
+In other words, with cabinets being the largest ticket in item in most homes you’ll want to pay attention here.

 At our showroom you’ll have opportunity to see cabinets in person, understand how they are built, where they are built, and review brochures.
 You’ll also get a sense for how cabinet prices compare.
 A showroom with cabinets ranging from upscale to semi-custom or builder grade will have a lot to offer you.